sobhani/DCIS-CA9/README.md

 The deep learning framework used to analyze dual staining with CA9 and FOXP3 samples in this study consists of four parts:
 * Tiling: to convert a raw microscopy image into 2000x2000 JPEG tiles.
 * Tissue segmentation: to segment viable tissue area from a dual staining CA9 FOXP3 slide.
-* Cell detection: identifying cell nucleus
+* Cell detection: identifying cell nucleus.
 * Cell classification: predicting the class of an identified cell (Stroma, FOXP3+ lymphocyte, FOXP3- lymphocyte, CA9+ epithelial cells and CA9- epithelial cells)
-* Item DCIS segmentation: to detect and segment DCIS
+* DCIS segmentation: to detect and segment DCIS regions

-* For the detailed Python-TensorFlow virtual envs (Linux) for the SC-CNN detection and classification you can refer to   https://github.com/qalid7/compath
 * The trained classification, detection model is not uploaded due to the size.
 You can contact the authours to have access to the final generator model after training.
-Better way to use the trained model is to pull the docker image.

-We describe a novel deep-learning model for the simultaneous detection and segmentation of DCIS ducts from IHC images.
 An improved Generative Adversarial Networks (GANs) architecture was used to train a deep learning model capable of delineating DCIS duct regions from surrounding tissue.